igorbenic/zip-recipes-free/readme.txt

 == Changelog ==
 = 5.0.8 =
 * Fix: Gutenberg could cause an error in some situations
+* Tweak: Use alt for image when available

 = 5.0.7 =
 * Tweak: cache directory moved to uploads folder